niklasnorin/red-thesis/report/1-introduction.md

 ## Source code
 It has yet to be decided if the source code which was written as a part of this work will be released as open-source after the publication of this thesis.

-The frameworks, concepts and libraries used in the solution are thoughroughly documented.
+The frameworks, concepts and libraries used in the solution are thoroughly documented.